Name of Head of Department

 Key stage 4 (Year 9, 10 and 11)

 All year 9 students continue to rotate through a balanced curriculum that inspire our students to experience success in challenging physical activities and competitive sports.
 We aim for our students to become competent performers in a broad range of activities and hopefully embed values such as fairness and respect.
 We are particularly committed to helping our students become physically confident to enable them to make choices which allow them to lead healthy, active lives.
-The students are taught in five groups and rotate around the following activities, Trampolining, Dance, OAA, Invasion Games and Badminton and then in the summer term all students take part in Tennis, Athletics, Cricket and Rounders.
+The students are taught in five groups and rotate around the following activities, Trampolining/Fitness, Dance, Leadership, Invasion Games and Badminton and then in the summer term all students take part in Tennis, Athletics, Cricket and Rounders.

 With the support of many teaching staff and outside